Double-heavy tetraquark states with heavy diquark-antiquark symmetry

-where $M_{\cal A,B,C,D}$ should be measured masses.
-This formula means that color-electric interactions in hadrons have different effects on two reference hadron-hadron systems.
-In many cases, we found that the systems with $M_{\cal A}>M_{\cal B}/M_{\cal C}>M_{\cal D}$ satisfy the inequality \cite{Wu:2016gas,Zhou:2018pcv,Wu:2017weo}.
-If the assignment for the four hadrons can be given and the masses of three of them have been measured, one will have a constraint on the mass of the fourth hadron.
-Here, one does not demand that the multiquark state $X$ must exist.
-For the involved states in the present study, ${\cal A}$ has two heavy quarks while ${\cal B}/{\cal C}$ has one heavy quark.
-Because the binding between two heavy quarks due to the color-Coulomb potential is positively associated with their reduced mass, the $QQ$ attraction inside ${\cal A}$ is large.
-When the quark structure in ${\cal A}+{\cal D}$ is changed to ${\cal B}+{\cal C}$, the two heavy quarks need extra energy so that they can be separated and recombined with other light quarks into two single-heavy hadrons.
-Then an inequality (\ref{mass-constraint}) naturally follows.
-Note that it is different from the Hall-Post inequalities which link $N$-body energies to $N^\prime$-body energies ($N^\prime<N$) \cite{Richard:2019cmi}.
+where $M_{\cal A,B,C,D}$ should be the measured masses and no longer the theoretical masses obtained using Eq. \eqref{modelhamiltonian} or \eqref{eq:ref}.
+This formula means that the color-electric interactions in the hadrons have different effects on the two reference hadron-hadron systems.
+In many cases, it has been found that systems with $M_{\cal A}>M_{\cal B}/M_{\cal C}>M_{\cal D}$ satisfy the inequality \cite{Wu:2016gas,Zhou:2018pcv,Wu:2017weo}.
+If the assignment for the four hadrons can be provided, and the masses of three of them have been measured, a constraint on the mass of the fourth hadron will be obtained.
+In this case, we do not demand that the multiquark state $X$ must exist.
+For the involved states in the present study, ${\cal A}$ has two heavy quarks, whereas ${\cal B}/{\cal C}$ has one heavy quark.
+Because the binding between two heavy quarks owing to the color-Coulomb potential is positively associated with their reduced mass, the $QQ$ attraction inside ${\cal A}$ is large.
+When the quark structure in ${\cal A}+{\cal D}$ is changed to ${\cal B}+{\cal C}$, the two heavy quarks require additional energy so that they can be separated and recombined with other light quarks into two single-heavy hadrons.
+Subsequently, an inequality (\ref{mass-constraint}) naturally follows.
+It should be noted that it is different from the Hall-Post inequalities, which link $N$-body energies to $N^\prime$-body energies ($N^\prime<N$) \cite{Richard:2019cmi}.

-As an example, let us consider the ground $\Xi_{cc}$ state.
-When we discuss the case that ${\cal A}=\Xi_{cc}$ and ${\cal D}$ is a light meson, we may choose the following four sets of reference meson-baryon systems,
+As an example, we consider the ground $\Xi_{cc}$ state.
+When we discuss the case whereby ${\cal A}=\Xi_{cc}$ and ${\cal D}$ is a light meson, we can select the following four sets of reference meson-baryon systems,